 Before you tell your piercer what type of metal you want, think back to any other piercings you’ve had done.
 If you’ve had your ears pierced, try to remember if you had any problems with metals you used in your ears after that.
 If so, you should tell your piercer that you want to avoid that type of metal.

 Many people can’t tolerate nickel very well in their jewelry because it can lead to allergic reactions or allergies.
 If you want to ensure you’ll heal as quickly as possible, you might want to stay away from that metal.

 A lot of people have had good luck with surgical-grade titanium jewelry.
 If you have money to spare, you could also try gold jewelry.

 Sometimes your nose piercing can be healing on schedule and therefore your chance of infection starts decreasing.
-But if you get an injury, even a mild one, to that area, your risk of infections goes up.
+On the other hand, if you get an injury, even a mild one, to that area, your risk of infection/s goes up.

 You need to be careful with your new piercing and treat it gently to avoid any injuries.
 If you like to participate in sports, you need to use a lot of caution, especially if they are contact sports, like basketball.

-For the first week or two, you might want to consider swapping your basketball out for a tennis racket.
+For the first couple of weeks, you might want to consider swapping your basketball out for a tennis racket.
 You won’t run the risk of getting jostled and bumped by your competition if they are on one side of the court and you’re on the other.

 Inattention To Aftercare Instructions